fullstack-development/web3-roadmap/defi/tokens/tokenomics/initial-offering.md

 * What is ICO?
 What is difference with IPO?
 * What is reverse ICO?
-* How ICO works?
+* How does ICO work?
-* What problems could be with ICO for project?
-What problems could be with ICO for investors?
+* What problems are there with ICO for projects?
+What problems are there with ICO for investors?
 * What is IEO?
 What is the difference with ICO?
-What benefits of IEO?
+What are the benefits of IEO?